 Multiple sclerosis (MS) is a disease of the central nervous system.
-MS can cause a wide range of symptoms, from numbness in your arms and legs to paralysis —in its most severe state.
+MS can cause a wide range of symptoms, from numbness in your arms and legs, to paralysis in its most severe state.

-Knowing MS Symptoms
+Knowing your MS symptoms

 Other symptoms can include:

 - pain or weakness in your limbs

 - loss of coordination and balance

 In serious cases, MS can also lead to vision loss.
 This often occurs in just one eye.

 Is this an MS exacerbation?